Suicide Prevention

 The American Foundation for Suicide Prevention (AFSP), a leading suicide research and prevention organization in the U.S., invites those who have lost someone to suicide to participate in a day of healing.

-This year’s International Survivors of Suicide Loss Day (also known as “Survivor Day”) is Saturday, November 18, 2023.
-Survivor Day is a day for those affected by suicide loss to gather (in-person and virtually) at one of more than 300 events held worldwide on or near the day’s observance to find connection, understanding, and hope through shared experiences.
+International Survivors of Suicide Loss Day (also known as “Survivor Day”) is a day for those affected by suicide loss to gather (in-person and virtually) at one of more than 300 events held worldwide on or near the day’s observance to find connection, understanding, and hope through shared experiences.

 AFSP provides a safe space where survivors of suicide loss are encouraged to come together in their local communities to find comfort and community as they share stories of healing and hope.
 Survivor Day events offer attendees the opportunity to learn coping strategies, embrace grief and discover resources to help with each unique healing journey.